PurpleI2P/i2pd_docs_en/docs/user-guide/configuration.md

-daemon                                 | Router will go to background after start service                                | Router will use system folders like '/var/lib/i2pd' ipv6                                   | Enable communication through ipv6. false by default notransit                              | Router will not accept transit tunnels at startup. false by default floodfill                              | Router will be floodfill. false by default bandwidth                              | Bandwidth limit: integer in KBps or letters: L (32), O (256), P (2048), X (>9000) family                                 | Name of a family, router belongs to
+daemon                                 | Router will go to background after start service                                | Router will use system folders like '/var/lib/i2pd' ipv6                                   | Enable communication through ipv6. false by default notransit                              | Router will not accept transit tunnels, disabling transit traffic completely. false by default floodfill                              | Router will be floodfill. false by default bandwidth                              | Bandwidth limit: integer in KBps or letters: L (32), O (256), P (2048), X (>9000) family                                 | Name of a family, router belongs to